marceleng/dns_querier/README.md

 	make

 (2) Prepare the MySQL setup:
- + Create a specific database for the querier (e.g., 'dns_perf')
  + Create a specific username and password and grant access to the database
  + Update 'conf' file with the corresponding credentials and informations
- + The program will create the corresponding tables if necessary
+ + The program will create the corresponding MySQL schema if necessary

 (3) Specify domains names random prefix size in 'conf' file:
  + List domain names ' DOMAINS' field